Hovertank One: Development

 John Carmack's research in the game's engine took six weeks, two weeks longer than any id engine before it.
-The engine written for this game was expanded upon with texture mapping to make Catacomb 3-D, and then later still with raycasting for Wolfenstein 3D.
+The engine written for this game was expanded upon with texture mapping to make Catacomb 3-D, and then later Wolfenstein 3D.
 Following the engine's completion, the id staff decided on the nuclear war theme and developed the game.
 Adrian Carmack enjoyed drawing the monsters and other ghoulish touches.
 The credits are John Carmack and John Romero as programmers, Tom Hall as game designer and Adrian Carmack as video game artist.

-The source code to the game, owned by Flat Rock Software, was released in June 2014 under GNU GPL-2.0-or-later in a manner similar those done by id and partners.
+The source code to the game, owned by Flat Rock Software, was released in June 2014 under GNU GPL-2.0-or-later in a manner similar to those done by id and partners.

 Reception

-Hovertank 3D is a landmark 3D game.
+Hovertank One is a landmark 3D game.
 Other 3D titles at the time, such as flight simulators and other games (such as Alpha Waves) that had more detailed environments, were noticeably slower.
-A similar engine was used by MIDI Maze for the Atari ST in 1987 and Wayout for the Atari 8-bit family from 1982.
+A similar engine was used by MIDI Maze for the Atari ST in 1987, as well as Wayout for the Apple II from 1982 and The Eidolon from 1985 for the Atari 8-bit.